pagkly/Zed/Investopedia3/Understanding Gardening Leave.md

 Understanding Gardening Leave
 ## What Is Gardening Leave?

 A gardening leave refers to the period of time during which an employee stays away from the workplace, or works remotely during the notice period.
-The employee remains on the payroll and is in the process of [terminating their employment](https://www.investopedia.com/terms/t/termination-employment.asp), but is neither permitted to go to work nor to commence any other employment during the gardening leave.
+The employee remains on the payroll and is in the process of [[terminating their employment]](https://www.investopedia.com/terms/t/termination-employment.asp), but is neither permitted to go to work nor to commence any other employment during the gardening leave.

 Gardening leave, or garden leave, is a term most commonly used in the financial industry in the U.K., Australia, and New Zealand.
 Massachusetts passed a garden leave clause into law in 2018, making it the first state to do so in the U.S.1